bulldozer00/PocoCryptoExample/README.md

 $ git clone https://github.com/bulldozer00/PocoCryptoExample.git

 In Eclipse, select File/Import/General "import an existing project workspace".
 After the immport, right-click on the project root directory and select "build"

+The project depends on linking to PocoCrypto and PocoFoundation.
+It is also compiled as a cpp catch unit test executable.
+Ensure that Phil Nash's catch.hpp is in one of your include directory path (e.g. /usr/local/include)